Chapter 7.52

 7.52.040 Activity restrictions.

-(1) Activity restriction stages are progressive and shall include any and all lower level activity restrictions unless modified.
-Pursuant to the designation provisions of Section 7.52.020, activity restrictions shall be enforced by the Chelan County sheriff as conditions warrant, throughout those unincorporated areas of Chelan County designated as a fire hazard area.
+(1) Activity restrictions, pursuant to the designation provisions of Section 7.52.020, shall be enforced by the Chelan County sheriff or the Chelan County fire marshal, as conditions warrant, throughout those unincorporated areas of Chelan County designated as a fire hazard area.

-(A) Beginning June 1st, unless modified at the discretion of the BOCC depending on hazard conditions in the Mountain and Valley Zone.
+(A) Beginning June 1st, unless modified at the discretion of the BOCC depending on hazard conditions in the Valley Zone (initial activity restrictions in Chelan Mountain Zone to be established as fire danger rating increases or by July 1st, whichever comes first).

-(i) No Fireworks.
-Use, display, and discharge of all fireworks is prohibited, except by the authority of a written permit issued by the Fire Marshal’s Office.
+(i) Fireworks are illegal in all unincorporated Chelan County.
+Use, display, and discharge of all fireworks is prohibited, except by the authority of a written permit issued by the Fire Marshal’s Office to licensed pyrotechnic companies.

 (ii) The use of exploding targets and incendiary ammunition is prohibited.